 Golfers should favor controlled swings at 75% to 80% power to reduce ball spin and keep shots on target.

-Choosing less lofted clubs helps to lower trajectory, cutting through the wind better.
+Choosing less lofted clubs helps lower the trajectory, cutting through the wind better.
 Fairway woods or long irons work well for this purpose.
-It’s smarter to aim for low-flighted shots rather than ones that climb high into unstable air.
+It is smarter to aim for low-flighted shots than ones that climb high into unstable air.

 Short Game Adjustments in the Wind

 Short shots need extra care in gusty weather.
-Small changes can make a big impact on your control and accuracy.
+Small changes can make a big difference in your control and accuracy.

 Prioritize chips over high-lofted pitches

 Chips offer better control in windy conditions.
-High-lofted pitches climb higher, creating more spin and allowing the wind to interfere.
+High-lofted pitches climb higher, creating more spin and giving the wind room to interfere.
 A low chip or bump-and-run keeps the ball closer to the ground, minimizing wind impact.

 Moving the ball 1-3 inches back in your stance helps lower its flight even more.